 This way, a status value could be automatically assigned or updated to the email addresses that return an error message.
 That status update is based in the severity of the errors found in the inbox mentioned before.
-Thus, the administrators could be aware about situations in the messages delivery that go from temporary errors (i.e.: email space quota exceed) to permanent errors (i.e.: nonexistent email account) for example.
+Thus, the administrators could be made aware of situations wherein messages delivery go from temporary errors (i.e.: email space quota exceed) to permanent errors (i.e.: nonexistent email account) for example.
 More importantly: b2evolution will stop sending emails to adresses that have a "Permament Error" status.

 - Enabled: This feature needs the